hechuan73/design-patterns-test/README.md

 # design-patterns-test
-Test for design patterns in Java
+Template codes for design patterns in Java.